dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 1. Add your [Razor components](/aspnet/core/blazor/components/) to project folders named *Pages* and *Shared*.
 1. Add your static web assets to a project folder named *wwwroot*.
 1. Add any optional *_Imports.razor* files to your project.
-1. Add a `BlazorWebView` to a page in your .NET MAUI app, and point it to the root of the Blazor app:
+1. Add a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> to a page in your .NET MAUI app, and point it to the root of the Blazor app:

     ```xaml
     <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"